Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Discussion

-Further work could focus on the relative contribution of the input variables, as it could enable us to identify specific biomarkers interacting with the treatment, and we could determine the biomarker-treatment score for patients defined as the cross-product between the coefficient of the interactions retained in the training set and their biomarkers.
+Further work could focus on the relative contribution of the covariates, as it could enable us to identify specific biomarkers that predict larger treatment effects that could be further investigated in basic or clinical research project.
 Determining the relative importance of the different input variables is challenging in the case of FNNs.
-As it is a nonlinear type of model, simply looking at the resulting weights and biases outputted by the model is not possible.
-Also, FNNs do not have an assumption of non-colinearity of the inputs.
+As it is a nonlinear type of model, simply examining the resulting weights and biases output by the model is not possible.
+Additionally, FNNs do not require the assumption of non-collinearity among the inputs.
 There could be informative interactions among groups of variables.
-To overcome this issue, different methodologies have been defined to assess variable contributions in FNNs that focus on the weights of the model\citep{Garson1991} which could be explored.
-For the IF, we could evaluate the the Effect Importance Measure.
+To overcome this issue, different methodologies have been defined to assess variable contributions in FNNs that focus on the weights of the model \citep{Garson1991} which could be explored.
+For the IF, we could evaluate the Effect Importance Measure.
+Feature importance could also be evaluated in both types of models using methods based on resampling and permutation \cite{Fisher2019}.